garrardkitchen/resume/content/blog/principles.md

 {
     if (null == firstname)
     {
-        throw new NullReferenceException($"Firstname cannot be null")
+        throw new NullReferenceException("Firstname cannot be null")
     }
 ...
 ```